 While the rift between retailers and brand sites continues to widen, beauty and personal care has become the next big thing in e-commerce.
 Meeting the unique needs of today’s consumers, easily gratified through digital means and interactive, personalised solutions, beauty has a strong potential to overpower the fashion segment, which is currently the biggest in e-commerce.

 Consumers are becoming more and more comfortable with buying beauty products online — even those products that typically require more experimentation.
-And while online retailers still might struggle to integrate the “touch-and-feel” element into the online realm, this challenge seems to be significantly reduced by technology and the influence of social media.
+While online retailers still might struggle to integrate the “touch-and-feel” element into the online realm, this challenge seems to be significantly reduced by technology and the influence of social media.

 So what used to be a barrier is now a matter of persuasion and comes down to the skill of creating an authentic digital experience for beauty shoppers.
 E-commerce is more than “just” a transaction — it’s more than “just” selling a product or somebody buying it online.
-E-commerce opens up a whole new realm of the beauty experience by providing lots and lots of content for the modern customer before making the final step to click and purchase — from video tutorials to peer reviews.
+Ecommerce opens up a whole new realm of the beauty experience by providing lots and lots of content for the modern customer before making the final step to click and purchase — from video tutorials to peer reviews.

-Previously on the blog, we talked how the luxury fashion industry was living in the stubborn belief that its high-priced goods could never be sold online, as it was believed that luxury shoppers wouldn’t want to give up the tactile shopping experience.
+Previously on the blog, we talked about how the luxury fashion industry was living in the stubborn belief that its high-priced goods could never be sold online, as it was believed that luxury shoppers wouldn’t want to give up the tactile shopping experience.
 That thinking has undergone dramatic changes over the years, with luxury fashion establishing itself as one of the strongest-performing sectors in e-commerce.
 So if beauty is to follow luxury fashion, expect to see some serious hockey stick growth in the next couple of years.